xui/xero/README.md

 ### Server vs. Client

+Xero follows a [Unidirectional data flow](https://developer.android.com/jetpack/compose/architecture#udf) design pattern.

+> A unidirectional data flow (UDF) is a design pattern where state flows down and events flow up.
+By following unidirectional data flow, you can decouple composables that display state in the UI from the parts of your app that store and change state.

+The pattern offers a large degree of flexibility for executing your language of choice in a multitude of environments or configurations:

 1. WASM - event listeners marshall events to WASM for execution which marshalls back DOM mutations instructions
-1. Request/Response - event listeners get serialized and POSTED to the server; server responds with DOM mutation instructions
+1. Request/Response - event listeners serialize and POST events to the server; server responds with instructions for mutating the DOM
-1. Bi-directional - the server can push DOM mutation instructions at any time; the browser serializes and sends events from any event listeners via Web Socket
+1. Bi-directional - the server pushes instructions for mutating the DOM at any time via Web Socket; the browser handles any listened events by serializing and sending via Web Socket

 <br />
 <br />